robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 Mentioned as a possibility during Core Contributors Summit 2024, [extracting platforms from `react-native`](https://github.com/react-native-community/discussions-and-proposals/pull/49), and therefore creating a `react-native-core` layer from would fit perfectly with the suggested approach.

-`react-native-core` would then depend on `react-native-runtime` implementing generic UI code, exposing ShadowNode API allowing other platforms to depend on it.
+`react-native-core` (or `react-native-ui`) would then depend on `react-native-runtime` implementing generic UI code, exposing ShadowNode API allowing other platforms to depend on it.

 Such separation of layers would make it more analogous to how React Web is structured right now: